mn-mde-edfi/MDE-EdFi-Documentation/sandbox_cert/sandbox_cert_e_mccc.md

     - 1 with Course Level Type = D
     - 1 college courses to be used for Direct Pay PSEO.
    Each college course should include the following elements:
-      - EducationOrganizationId for the college (use the PostSecondaryInstitutionId as detailed in the [College Courses](../reference/descriptors_resources.md#college-courses) section)
+      - EducationOrganizationId for the college (use the PostSecondaryInstitutionId as detailed in the [College Courses](../reference/mccc_data_reporting.md#college-courses) documentation)
       - MaximumAvailableCredits
       - CourseCode (District ID plus '-' and College Course Identifier - generally dept letters & course number)
       - CourseTitle